RawArt Gallery, Tel Aviv, 2016

 September 11 - October 15, 2016

 Curator: Leah Abir

-The title of Noa Yafe's solo exhibition, much like the works exhibited in it, carries a range of connotations – political, formalistic, and symbolic ones.
+The title of Noa Yafe's solo exhibition, much like the works exhibited in it, carries a range of connotations – political, formalistic, and symbolic.
 "The Shadow" relates to lighting and perspective, while also conjuring mystery and suspicion.
-It implies reflection and duplication, and refers to the law and to crime.
+It implies reflection and duplication and refers to the law and to crime.
 It points to a division between good and bad, and therefore – to ideology.
-Finally, a shadow indicates an inseparable companion – both a following gaze coming from the outside, and an echo one finds of him/herself in their dark reflection.
+Finally, a shadow indicates an inseparable companion – both a following gaze coming from the outside and an echo one finds of him/herself in their dark reflection.

-In this exhibition, Yafe continues to develop her wall-dioramas – three-dimensional sculptures, which not only derive from photography, but also continue the medium's dynamics by complicating the relationship between two-dimensionality and three-dimensionality throughout the works' encounter with a spectator.
+In this exhibition, Yafe continues to develop her wall dioramas – three-dimensional sculptures, which not only derive from photography but also continue the medium's dynamics by complicating the relationship between two-dimensionality and three-dimensionality throughout the works' encounter with a spectator.
 In these works, the three-dimensional object dissolves into a two-dimensional image, only to then reappear – a movement that is instigated by distance and observation – by the body and the eye.
-One finds this back-and-forth movement not only in the fluctuation between different image-making languages (the sculptural and the photographic) but also in the oscillation between various meanings and connotation, which, eventually, dissolves the distinctions between the self and the other.
+One finds this back-and-forth movement not only in the fluctuation between different image-making languages (the sculptural and the photographic) but also in the oscillation between various meanings and connotations, which, eventually, dissolves the distinctions between the self and the other.